dat3Cph/material/flow1/jpa/week2/README.md

 6. Be able to explain and demonstrate the use Enumerated and Temporal annotations.
     - explain and demonstrate the use of Enumerated annotation to map Java enum types to database columns.
     - explain and demonstrate the use of Temporal annotation to map Java Date and Calendar types to database columns.

+- JPQL
+   - Be able to explain the purpose of JPQL and how it differs from SQL.
+   - What is the difference between TypedQuery and Query and when to use them.
+   - Be able to demonstrate and explain how to use NamedQueries.
+   - Be able to demonstrate code with complex JPQL queries using joins, aggregate functions, group by, order by, having, subqueries and native queries.
+   - Be able to explain the difference between the methods `createQuery` and `createNamedQuery`.
+   - Be able to explain the difference between the methods `getResultList` and `getSingleResult`.
+   - Be able to explain the difference between the methods `setParameter` and `setParameters`.
+   - Be able to explain the difference between the methods `executeUpdate` and `executeQuery`.
+   - Be able to explain the difference between the methods `getFirstResult` and `setMaxResults`.
+   - Be able to explain the difference between the methods `getSingleResult` and `getResultList`.
+- JPA relations between entities
+   - Be able to explain and demonstrate the use of the annotations @OneToMany, @ManyToOne, @OneToOne, @ManyToMany and @JoinColumn.
+   - Be able to explain the difference between unidirectional and bidirectional relationships.
+   - Be able to explain the difference between eager and lazy loading.
+   - Be able to explain and demonstrate cascading and orphan removal.